 - See Role Mappings to Operations for Subject Based Authorization for more about Schema Registry and RBAC.

-- See Authorization using ACLs for more about ACLs.
+- See Authorization using Access Control Lists (ACLs) for more about ACLs.